flammy/fsapi/README.md

 ## documentation:

-Here you can find a documentation of the raw FSAPI reqests and responses:
+You can find a documentation of the raw FSAPI reqests and responses at:

 https://github.com/flammy/fsapi/blob/master/FSAPI.md